vmstio/docs/content/about/tos.md

 - Followers-only posts are delivered to your followers and users who are mentioned in them, and Private mention posts are delivered only to users mentioned in them.
 - We make a good faith effort to limit the access to those posts only to authorized persons, but other servers may fail to do so.

-Please keep in mind that it is technically possible for the operators of the server and any receiving server to view such messages, and that recipients may screenshot, copy or otherwise re-share them.
+Please keep in mind that it is technically possible for the operators of the server and any receiving server to view such messages, and that recipients may screenshot, copy, or otherwise re-share them.

 ## IPs and Other Metadata

 When you log in, we record the IP address you log in from, as well as the User Agent of your browser or application.
-All the logged in sessions are available for your review and revocation in the settings.
+All the logged-in sessions are available for your review and revocation in the settings.

 Any of the information we collect from you may be used in the following ways:

 - To provide the core functionality of Mastodon as defined above.
-- To aid moderation of the community, for example comparing your IP address with other known ones to determine ban evasion or other violations.
+- To aid moderation of the community, for example, comparing your IP address with other known ones to determine ban evasion or other violations.
 - To troubleshoot issues with the service, either reported by you or observed by our administrators.
 - The email address you provide may be used to send you information, notifications about other people interacting with your content or sending you messages, respond to inquiries, and/or other requests or questions.